Social

 One of the main objectives of our supplier diversity initiative is to give diverse businesses an opportunity to participate in our contracting and procurement process.
 We are also working to increase the amount of quality products and services we obtain directly from diverse suppliers.

-Corning recognizes the following certification organizations: NGLCC, NMSDC, WBENC, Disability-IN, NVBDC, NaVOBA, USPAACC, USHCC
+Corning recognizes the following certification organizations: NGLCC, NMSDC, WBENC, Disability-IN, NVBDC, NaVOBA, USPAACC, USHCC.

 As our supplier network grows, so does our exposure to data and information security risks.
 Protecting the privacy of personal and business data within our supplier network is a key priority at Corning.
-Please review our Privacy Policy to learn more about our policies and procedures to manage data privacy risk at Corning and throughout our supply chain.
+Please review our Data Privacy Policy to learn more about our policies and procedures to manage data privacy risk at Corning and throughout our supply chain.

 Health & Safety